Ph.D. Admissions Process

 Complete an interview with the PhD Directors and two or more faculty members.

-The Admission Committee will evaluate your interview, and, if successful, you will be invited by email within 14 days to proceed to STEP 4.
+The Admissions Committee will evaluate your interview, and, if successful, you will be invited by email within 14 days to proceed to STEP 4.
 If you are not qualified to proceed to STEP 4, you will be notified as well.

 STEP 4 | OFFER & COMMITMENT